hhhhhhhhhn/Scripts/README.md

   the "color" script.
 - compile [FILE]: Compiles different types of files (WIP).
 - auto FILE: Toggles automatic compiling for a file.
-- flip: Flips a coin.
+- flip [AMOUNT]: Flips and displayscoins.
 - font min|max|+|-|=|n: Sets tty font size, needs terminus font.
 The argument can be a specific height, min (=12), max (=32), + (increments one size), - (decreases one size), = (keeps the same) or nothing (=16).
 The FONT\_BOLD